Stay Safe and Don’t Mix These Cleaners

 This is the number one combination to avoid at all costs.
 The mixing of ammonia and bleach will cause an extremely toxic gas called chloramine.
 The same goes for bleach and vinegar, it can cause shortness of breath and chest pain.
 Beware that many glass cleaner contains ammonia, so do not try mixing that with bleach if you are trying to combine cleaners to avoid having to run to the store.
 You could potentially end up in the hospital if it gets out of hand.

 Drain Cleaner Plus Drain Cleaner

 If you have two bottles of drain cleaner that are both running empty, do not combine them!
-This goes along with the professional advice house cleaners have given for years, as noted by Pro HouseKeepers.
+This goes along with the professional advice house cleaners have given for years, as noted by Premier Carpet Cleaning.
 Mixing two different kinds of drain cleaner is dangerous because of drain cleaner, in general, is a very powerful formula.
 In fact, in fact, it could even explode if combined!
 Avoid combining drain cleaner (even if it’s the same brand) at all costs just to be safe!

 Vinegar and Bleach

 Have you ever thought about combining vinegar and bleach because you thought you would make the vinegar stronger?
 Wrong (and dangerous!).
 These two ingredients combined will create a dangerous chlorine gas.
 To stress the importance of avoiding this combination, an individual can even die if exposed to enough levels of chlorine.

 Many people should know by now that the only safe thing to mix with bleach is water.
 Water is the only thing that can mix well without causing any harmful side effects.
 When you mix the rubbing alcohol with bleach it will create a chloroform gas that will damage your lungs.
 In fact, it can even be lethal.